ibm-cloud-docs/containers/kubernetes-service-cli.md

 #### <code>ibmcloud ks cluster addon enable alb-oauth-proxy</code>
 {: #cs_cluster_addon_enable_alb-oauth-proxy}

-Enable the add-on for the [ALB OAuth Proxy](/docs/containers?topic=containers-debug-tool) in a cluster.
+Enable the add-on for the <a href="/docs/containers?topic=containers-debug-tool">ALB OAuth Proxy</a> in a cluster.
 When your ALBs run the Kubernetes Ingress image, you can use the ALB OAuth proxy to enforce authentication for your apps by configuring Ingress with {{site.data.keyword.appid_full_notm}}.
 {: shortdesc}

 <code></code>`sh